mailpoet/mailpoet/readme.txt

 = 1.
 The super easy way =
 1. In your WordPress dashboard, navigate to Plugins > Add New
 1. Search for `MailPoet`
-1. Click on "install now" under "MailPoet 3 – Beta Version"
+1. Click on "install now"
 1. Activate the plugin
 1. A new `MailPoet` menu will appear in your WordPress dashboard